The Role of Creative Play in Mathematics

-What really made algebra come alive for me was learning about Galois.
+What made algebra come alive for me was learning about Galois.
 He is another mathematician overshadowed by his scandal.
 Which I am not going to go into here.
 Unfortunately, I can’t get into serious mathematics.
 I haven’t advanced far enough in math.
 What I do know is this, he made important discoveries specific to algebra.
 This expanded my mind about what algebra is and could be.
 I realized it is something to study outright.
 A living breathing entity that we are still learning about.

 I was a lonely kid.
 The kids at school didn’t like me.
 At home, I spent much of my time in my room.
 I needed ways to entertain myself that didn’t involve others.
 Math was a great outlet for that!
 I liked making up my own games.
 This type of creative play came naturally to me.

 I made up two games which both relied on the fact that letters could represent numbers.